Complications of Hair Transplant Procedures: Is it Safe?Facial Plastic Surgery

 Complications of Hair Transplant Techniques

-In this section, we discuss the complications of different hair transplant techniques.
+In this section, we discuss the dangers of natural hair transplants and the hair transplant complications associated with different hair transplant techniques.

 FUE side effects

 - Making deep holes may cause the formation of cysts;

 - Change in the sensation of the scalp;

 - Thinning of the donor area;

 - Improper or delayed wound healing;